 The timing on cooking the patties was about right.
 I got five servings.
 Served them with grilled broccoli and a pinot noir.

 This recipe takes a bit of work but it is well worth it.
 The lamb is extremely flavorful and requires only a handful of ingredients.
 It paired well with the mashed potatoes as they both balance each other out.

 Most importantly, all this is packaged in a satisfying crunch from the breadcrumbs.
 I recommend using the panko variety to maximize crunch.

 It does take a bit of patience with the steps to cook the lamb and potatoes, form the patties, coat them in breadcrumbs, and finally shallow frying them.
 However, your efforts are greatly rewarded.
 These make great appetizers or as an entrée when paired with a salad.

 I’ve had a jar of sambal oelek in my fridge for the past year, which I spotted again after a recent fridge clean out.
 I found the spice level in this recipe pretty nice, but I would have added another half tablespoon.
 On its own, the spiciness of the lamb was delicious, but once combined with the mashed potatoes, I wished it was spicier.

 I used ground lamb and apple cider vinegar, although I would like to try coconut vinegar next time.
 I used two potatoes that each weighed a pound.

-This recipe started as a huge success!
+This ground lamb and potato patties recipe started as a huge success!
 I didn’t have sambal oelek but I did have limes and a selection of hot peppers from my garden.
 Once I had the sauce and my mise en place, the recipe just flowed and my kitchen filled with wonderful aromas.